altocodenl/tagaway/readme.md

 - Share
    - Share/unshare with authorization & automatic email.
    - Share/unshare tag with a link (takes you to special view even if you're logged in, with go back to my pictures).
+   - Upload to shared tag.
+   - Tags with same name (local vs shared, put a @ or : ?)

 - Upload
-   - Upload to shared tag.
+   - Hash check in client.

 - Organize
+   - Add colors to tags.
    - Hide certain tags when you don't search for any, unless you explicitly search for them
    - Smaller level of scale to go faster
    - Upload video.